Place Co-Lab Partner logos-Sunshine Coast Council and the University of the Sunshine Coast.

 Next Steps

-The information collected through survey will be used by UniSC to produce a research publication into volunteering on the Sunshine Coast.
+The information collected through survey will be used by UniSC to produce research publications into volunteering on the Sunshine Coast.

-In early 2023, council will develop a publicly available resource based on the feedback received and ideas generated at the forum.
+In mid 2023, council will release a publicly available resource based on the feedback received and ideas generated at the forum.

 Community Survey